How a narcissist can derail you and how to recognize the admirable traits that could make you vulnerable?

-What is it about narcissistic behavior that leaves one scratching their head and wondering what just happened?
+What is it about narcissistic behaviour that leaves one scratching their head and wondering what just happened?

 A narcissist can derail someone in minutes, due to their own issues.
 To say this confuses you, shocks you, or throws you off your game is an understatement.
 But why does it happen?
 What is it about this personality that is so devastating to people in relationships?

-The common understanding of narcissism is someone who is boastful and arrogant, or all about themselves.
+The common understanding of narcissism is someone who is boastful and arrogant or all about themselves.
 But it is a much deeper, more complicated psychological issue.
-A narcissist is usually unable to see the impact of their behavior because they are so out of touch with their feelings.
+A narcissist is usually unable to see the impact of their behaviour because they are so out of touch with their feelings.

-One of the dangerous things that happens when you’re involved with a narcissist is that their ability to chip away at your self-esteem can lead you to self-doubt.
+One of the dangerous things that happen when you’re involved with a narcissist is that their ability to chip away at your self-esteem can lead you to self-doubt.

 People coming out of relationships with narcissists typically have a feeling of never being good enough.
 They experience crippling self-doubt because they have been told for so long that they are somehow wrong.
 As an anonymous reader recently wrote to me: